Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

 ![](imgs/nns-example.png)

-The application we are going to build today is called **Plug Aythentication - NNS**, a simple application that provides some stats from the [NNS/UI Canister](https://nns.ic0.app/).
+The application we are going to build today is called **Plug Authentication for NNS**, a simple application that provides some stats from the [NNS/UI Canister](https://nns.ic0.app/).
 This app showcases how Plug can be used to authenticate a user, and have that user's identity interact with an app's canisters (making proxy signed calls through Plug).

 A [live demo](http://demo.plugwallet.ooo/nns/) is available for testing!